 Example #1 – Group Individual Worksheets

-To group individual worksheets, it needs to press and hold down the CTRL key on the keyboard and simultaneously select the sheets individually by clicking on each tab.
-After successful completion of grouping, all the tabs presented in the excel workbook are converted into white color and the file name is added with the group in the title bar as shown in the below-mentioned figure.
+One must press and hold down the “CTRL” key on the keyboard for individual group worksheets and simultaneously select the sheets individually by clicking on each tab.
+After completing grouping, all the tabs presented in the Excel workbook are converted into white color.
+Finally, the file name is added with the group in the title bar, as shown in the figure below.

-If you don’t want a group of sheets together in excel, you can ungroup them by again holding the ‘CTRL’ key or clicking in other excel sheets also removes the grouping.
+If we do not want a group of sheets together in Excel, we can ungroup them by again holding the “CTRL” key or clicking on other Excel sheets, removing the grouping.

 Example #3 – Group All Worksheets

-It is easy to group all the worksheets together in excel following only two simple steps.
+It is easy to group all the worksheets in Excel, following only two simple steps.

-Step 1: In the first step, select any tab you wished by clicking on it
+- 1. In the first step, we must select any tab we wish by clicking on it.

-Step 2: Right-click on the worksheet tab, select the last option ‘select all worksheets’
+- Right-click on the worksheet tab and select the last option, “Select All Worksheets.”

-The below figure helps in understanding clearly the process of the group all worksheets
+The below figure helps understand the group’s process of all worksheets.

-Ungrouping worksheets together in excel is easy by using any one of following steps.
+Ungrouping worksheets together in Excel is easy by using any one of the following steps.

 Example #5 – Group Consecutive Worksheets

-- The user needs to click the first worksheet to activate it
+- The user must click the first worksheet to activate it.

-- Then, press and hold the Ctrl button from the keyboard and select the last worksheet tab clicking with the mouse on it.
+- Press and hold the “Ctrl” button from the keyboard and select the last worksheet tab by clicking with the mouse.

 To ungroup consecutive worksheets in excel,